 Our families say that we are not just a daycare but rather happiness, empathy, care, communication and love all wrapped together, to offer peace of mind.

 Our centre is homelike but offers an imaginative environment where you and your child can make meaningful connections .
 Our natural playscape and urban garden continue to the fuel the fire of imagination.

 We are a place where you and your child look forward to every day, because they are having so much fun learning.

 So feel free to exhale – you’ve finally found the best place for your child’s early learning experience.

 Our educators encourage wonder and exploration

 Our programs are inspired by the Reggio Emilia philosophy of Italy and follow the inquiry-based curriculum document “How Does Learning Happen?
 Ontario’s Pedagogy for the Early Years”, outlined by the Ministry of Education.
-This ensures an optimal transition and improved outcomes within the Ontario school system.
+This ensures an optimal transition and improved outcomes for Kindergarten and beyond.